 In 1996, Wayne was elected to the North Carolina House of Representatives and represented Richmond, Scotland, Montgomery and Stanly counties for four terms.
 Wayne was appointed Assistant Commissioner of Insurance and Assistant State Fire Marshal for North Carolina in 2005, before being elected Insurance Commissioner in 2008.

 Wayne has been a member and Sunday school teacher at First United Methodist Church in Rockingham for many years and is now an associate member at Edenton Street United Methodist Church in Raleigh.
 He is a member of the Kiwanis Club and various civic, non-profit and other boards, and is a past director for the Methodist Home for Children.
-Wayne and his wife Melanie live in Raleigh with their daughter Madison and son Jackson.
+Wayne and his wife Melanie live in Raleigh with their children, Madison and Jackson.